This post is a travelguide about the best things to to do in Tiraspol and why you should travel to Transnistria.

 They will give you a piece of paper that you have to keep carefully, because you need it again when you leave the country.

-Is it safe to visit Transnistria?
+Is it safe to travel to Transnistria?

 Transnistria used to have a negative image for corruption and the border crossings were notorious places.
 But this also seems to be the past and I crossed the border without any problems.